 There is a need to further the integration of oral health into primary health care, as oral health impacts overall health of an individual.
 Health care providers’ practice in promoting good oral health varies, due in part to the lack of knowledge and understanding on how to interface and refer to oral health providers.
 Patients are not routinely linked to oral health providers, whether it is for an oral health emergency room or preventive visit.
-The burden is left on the patient to seek good oral health care.
+The burden is left on the patient to seek needed oral health care.
 Oral health and health care providers agree this is a community issue however there is a lack of common agenda across sectors as to what can be done.

 The payment system for oral health care needs to be unified and keeping with health care reimbursement.
 There is significant difference in dental insurance coverage plans in comparison to health insurance.
 Reimbursement under Medicaid is low, having limited benefits under Medicare.
 Disparities in dental care coverage continue to exist in minority and low income populations due to lack of adequate insurance or dentists that accept Medicaid.
-Marathon County is fortunate to be served by Bridge Community Health Clinic and Marshfield Clinic’s Family Health Center, both of which offer access to dental care to underserved populations.
+Marathon County is fortunate to be served by Bridge Community Health Clinic and Marshfield Clinic’s Family Health Center, both of which offer access to dental care to under-served populations.
 There is benefit in strengthening working relationship between federally qualified dental health clinics and dental providers.

 Consumers could benefit in increasing their understanding of the importance of good oral health, oral health’s contribution to chronic disease, and prevention measures individuals can take.
 The aesthetic impact of tooth decay and tooth loss will continue to impact the employability of a segment of the population.